FPhilippi/prealpha/README.md

 # prealpha
+Tool to extract information from molecular dynamics trajectories.

+For the impatient, compile with: gfortran -fopenmp pre-alpha.f03 -o prealpha

-Tool to extract information from molecular dynamics trajectories For more information, see prealpha_manual.pdf, or simply contact me via:
+For more information, see prealpha_manual.pdf, or simply contact me via:

 https://www.researchgate.net/profile/Frederik_Philippi